AABearBots/First-Closed-Doors-Competition/README.md

 ## Overview

-At this early stage, the AA Platform along with existing trading bots templates solve several of the main issues around algorithmic trading:
+At this early stage, the AA Platform and the trading bot templates solve several of the main issues around algorithmic trading:

 * Infrastructure to run bots in the cloud;
 * Crucial historical and live trades and volumes data;